Provision - What is a provision?

 How to create a provision

-There are a number of factors that could cause a company to create provisions, however, there are certain requirements that must be fulfilled before a financial obligation can be viewed as a provision.
-These include that:
+There are a number of factors that could cause a company to create provisions; however, there are certain requirements that must be fulfilled before a financial obligation can be viewed as a provision.
+These include:

 - The company must perform a reliable amount of regulatory measurement of the obligation.
 The measurement must be undertaken by company management.

 - It must be probable that the obligation results in a financial drag on economic resources.